 While a majority of buyers are aware of the different types of windows on the market, a large number of consumers are unfamiliar with types of glass.
-Since a massive amount of energy loss can be attributed to inefficient windows, it’s important to be familiar with various kinds of glass coatings that can be utilized to help you save money on your utility bills.
+Since a massive amount of energy loss can be attributed to inefficient windows, it’s important to be familiar with various kinds of glass coatings such as low e replacement windows that can be utilized to help you save money on your utility bills.

 What Does Low-e Glass Do?